Toyota recalls 124,050 Avalon sedans for airbag issue

-DETROIT, March 28 (Reuters) - Toyota Motor Corp said it was recalling about 124,050 Avalon large sedans globally, with most in the United States, to fix an electrical issue that may cause the front airbags to inadvertently deploy.
+DETROIT (Reuters) - Toyota Motor Corp (7203.T) said it was recalling about 124,050 Avalon large sedans globally, with most in the United States, to fix an electrical issue that may cause the front airbags to inadvertently deploy.

 The Japanese automaker said late on Thursday the 2003 and 2004 model-year cars are being recalled because certain circuits in the airbag control module may be damaged by exposure to electrical noise from other electrical components.
 In addition to the airbags, the seatbelt pretensioners could inadvertently deploy as well.